NDCISA Bylaws

 F. To maintain regular channels of communication between all members of the association.

-G. To create an active interest in quality North Dakota grown seed and improved crop
+G. To create an active interest in quality North Dakota grown seed and improved crop production practices through mass media, advertising, promotion of certified seed, crop shows and educational programs.

 ARTICLE III.
 POWERS

-The association shall have all of the powers of nonprofit corporations described in section 10-33-21 of the North Dakota Century Code.
+The association shall have all the powers of nonprofit corporations described in section 10-33-21 of the North Dakota Century Code.

 ARTICLE IV.
 MEMBERSHIP